abbasmammadov/CS459---Service-Mashup/README.md

 __Further Extensions__

-There is a very large open-room for further advancements and improvements.
-First of all, even though covid-19 pandemic is almost disappearing, I am planning to add an API to show the current data- cases in specific countries.
+There is a very large open-room for further advancements and improvements. <br />
+First of all, even though covid-19 pandemic is almost disappearing, I am planning to add an API to show the current data- cases in specific countries. <br />
 Secondly, for now we can only see one event or one sightseeing place at a time, which is randomly chosen and changes in each input (even though input is the same).
-I will try to extend by adding buttons to change and see all events & places to visit in order to provide more flexibility.
+I will try to extend by adding buttons to change and see all events & places to visit in order to provide more flexibility. <br />
 Thirdly, it is also one of the considerations to know the ticket prices when we travel.
 Since I was not able to find open-api’s to provide the ticket prices between  two places, at this phase I was not able to implement.
-But in further development, one can try to integrate the some airline API to show the prices in order to give some rough idea to the customer about the prices.
+But in further development, one can try to integrate the some airline API to show the prices in order to give some rough idea to the customer about the prices. <br />
 Finally, as an extension of the third one, one can add a living-cost API to see the accommodation & food prices for a fixed time interval.